tc39/proposal-cleanup-some/README.md

 ## Committee status

-Splitting `cleanupSome` off from the WeakRefs proposal has not yet been presented to TC39.
-We could consider it at Stage 2 or 3, depending on the committee's preference.
-The champions plan to seek consensus on this in the July 2020 TC39 meeting.
+`FinalizationRegistry.prototype.cleanupSome` has been off from the WeakRefs proposal and is at Stage 2.

 ## History